vsellemi/macro-finance-forecasting-toolbox/matlab/README.md

----
-author:
-- "Victor Sellemi[^1]"
-bibliography:
-- references.bib
-title: "README - MATLAB Code[^2]"
----

-# Overview {#overview .unnumbered}
+# Overview

-This file contains details on implementing sample MATLAB codes for macroeconomic forecasting.
+This repository contains sample MATLAB codes for macroeconomic forecasting.
 The main files are contained in the `matlab` directory and are named `main_<model name>.m`.
 These files require necessary helper functions contained in the `util` subdirectory and data